Chuo-ku, where children learn, Part 2 "Jr. Chuo-ku Culture and History Zukan"

 For example,...

-"Let's take a look at the stage of Kabuki" ...
+"Let's look at the stage of Kabuki" ...
 A detailed explanation of what the stage mechanism is going on.
-Plus, it also touches on the history of the Kabukiza building, which is now the fifth generation.
+Plus, it also touches on the history of the building of Kabukiza, which is now the fifth generation.

-"Let's go to the factory!" ・・ ・ There were seven "Kansen Factory" in the former Kyobashi Ward from the early to mid-Meiji era.
-It was a place where one building was partitioned into a small room and rented to various merchants and operated, but the situation is explained in a spread manner.
+"Let's go to the factory!" ・・ ・ From the early Meiji era to the mid-Meiji era, there were seven "Kanbo Plants" in the former Kyobashi Ward.
+It is a place where one building was partitioned into a small room and rented to various merchants and operated, but the situation is explained in a spread.

-"Hamarikyu that leaves the shape of the Edo period" ...
-Introduces illustrations as well as events and events (such as stories where elephants were kept here) that were in the Edo period. ・・ ・ I've never heard of a battle ...! ! !
+"Hamarikyu, which preserves the shape of the Edo period" ...
+Introduces events and events that occurred during the Edo period (such as stories where elephants were kept here) along with illustrations maps. ・I’ve never heard of the “Cattle”!

-In the second half, the characteristics of the current region and the highlights of the city (many of those that appear in the official text of the tourism certification) are introduced, divided by region. .
+In the second half, the characteristics of the current area and the highlights of the city (many of which have also appeared in the official text of the tourism certification) are introduced.

 It also introduces the state of elementary schools in each region and the history of each school.

-It is a very interesting place for a child-raising generation (or a generation with children going to elementary school in the future).
+It is a very interesting place for the child-raising generation (or the generation with children who will go to elementary school in the future).

-Chuo-ku, which has a specially recognized school system.
+Chuo-ku has a special school system.
 There is also a pattern of going to school outside of the local elementary school.

-I found it useful to know the characteristics of schools that I might go to (laughs).
+I found it useful to know the characteristics of the school that I could attend (laughs).

-Okay, I'll have to go to the municipal library.
+Okay, I've got to go to the municipal library.

 The content of this book is published on the Internet in a considerable proportion.